Diversity Visa Lottery FAQs

 United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.

 Persons born in Hong Kong S.A.R.
 (Asia region), Macau S.A.R.
 (Europe region), and Taiwan (Asia region) are eligible.

 If you are a “native” of any of these countries, you cannot apply for the diversity visa lottery.
 Generally, a person is considered a “native” of the country in which he or she was born.
 There are some exceptions to this rule, so if you are not certain if you qualify, you should contact an attorney.

 To qualify, an applicant must come from an eligible country, have either (1) a high school diploma, or (2) two years of work experience within the last five years in an occupation that requires at least two years of training.
 The applicant must also be otherwise admissible to the U.S.

 I am a gay man and I am married to my husband in a country which has marriage equality, can I include him on my application?

 Yes, with the end of DOMA, same-sex spouses of U.S. citizens and Lawful Permanent Residents (LPRs), along with their minor children, are now eligible for the same immigration benefits as opposite-sex spouses.
 Diversity Visa applicants may include same-sex spouses in their initial entries or add spouses acquired after their initial registration.
-Those spouses who will follow-to-join DV 2013 applicants must make application on or before September 30, 2013.
-Spouses of DV 2014 applicants, even those not included in the initial entry, must apply before September 30, 2014.

 Where can I get more information?